kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 into one: when a previously-unhealthy volume is absent from the current list, the sidecar issues a single `ControllerGetVolumeHealth` to confirm.
-An empty `health_statuses` from Get clears the condition; a non-empty result simply updates it.
+An empty `health_statuses` from Get clears the condition; a non-empty result replaces it.

 A failed RPC is never a recovery signal.
 The writer leaves existing conditions untouched and increments